 Welcome!
-I am in my tenth year as a faculty member in the Mathematics Department at HCC on the Dale Mabry Campus.
+I am in my eleventh year as a faculty member in the Mathematics Department at HCC on the Dale Mabry Campus.

 All course materials (formula sheets, class notes, class lecture videos, etc.) for students who are enrolled in my courses can be accessed through MyHCC: https://hccfl.blackboard.com/

 Saving animals is very important to me.
 My husband and I have four special-needs dogs: 2 shih tzu's (Molly and Tilly), 1 albino Pekingese (Buster), and 1 Yorkie mix (Rudy).
 Molly is blind in one eye.
 Tilly couldn't get adopted because she tried to bite everyone (though she is doing much better with that now!).
-Buster was thrown from a moving car when his owners decided they didn't want him anymore.
+Buster was thrown from a moving car when his owners decided they didn't want him anymore; he has a bad back leg and is deaf.
 Rudy is the healthiest of the group; he just has limited sight in one eye and his hearing is a little impaired.

 We also rescued three cats: Oliver, Lila, and Squirrel.
 Oliver is the ginger (orange) one and Lila is the calico one in the picture below.
 Squirrel got her unusual name due to her excessively bushy tail.